Labrador Weight Calculator

 Maintenance Phase

 If your dog falls within the ideal range (-10% to +10%), simply maintain their "Current Daily Calories."
-Regular monitoring ensures they stay within this healthy zone.
+Regular monitoring aims to ensure they stay within this healthy zone.

 To track progress effectively, weigh your dog monthly and adjust portions slightly as they approach their goal weight.